VSkin

 Rarity

-The color-coded grade of an item, from Consumer (white) up through Mil-Spec (blue), Restricted (purple), Classified (pink), Covert (red) and the discontinued Contraband (orange).
+The colour-coded grade of an item, from Consumer (white) up through Mil-Spec (blue), Restricted (purple), Classified (pink), Covert (red) and the discontinued Contraband (orange).

 Related: Trade-up contract, Case